advance100/doc_webpack/webpack-for-browserify-users.md

 # Usage

-Like browserify webpack analyse all the node-style `require()` calls in your app and build a bundle that you can serve up to the browser using a `<script>` tag.
+Like browserify webpack analyze all the node-style `require()` calls in your app and build a bundle that you can serve up to the browser using a `<script>` tag.

 Instead of doing